Europe

 For turtle glyphs, owl glyphs, and bat glyphs it is a challenge to recognize which species is intended, especially when there are a few misidentifications stuck in the literature.
 But to help these studies it helps to have close-up photographs of the facial features of each species.

-Thus a long-term goal of the FLAAR program of Maya ethnozoology, is to find funding to obtain the telephone lenses necessary to capture a close-up of the heads.
+Thus a long-term goal of the FLAAR program of Maya ethnozoology, is to find funding to obtain the 500mm Canon telephoto lenses necessary to capture a close-up of the heads.

-Presently we still lack a 500mm prime lens, since a high-quality 500mm Canon lens is about $10,500 (the new lens that was announced early in 2011).
+Presently we still lack a 500mm prime lens, since a high-quality Canon EF 500mm f/4L IS II USM lens is about $10,400 (the new lens that was announced early in 2011).
 As soon as it is possible to have this lens, we can provide epigraphers even better photographs.
-In the meantime, here are the best photos (of heads) that we have so far.
-Realize that we are in a moving boat and with no tripod (tough to use a tripod in a small boat; if you lose your balance while standing up, the camera and lens go into the river).
+In the meantime, here are the best photos (of heads)

 First posted November 2, 2011